The Battle of Midway Roundtable Opening Remarks

 August 27, 2017

+So the carriers sailed together as one TF.
+Not separated, in conjunction, or coordination like our carriers at Coral Sea.
 Editors Note: Yes.
 Task Force 16 was centered around a single carrier, in this case the Enterprise, as were all carrier Task Forces at the start of the war and before.
 When the Doolittle raid was planned Hornet was added to Task Force 16 as Enterprise was needed to provide air cover for Hornet due to the B-25's crowding the deck and they just stayed together till Midway.
 After Midway Hornet was detached to train new flight crews while Enterprise went on to support the landings on Guadalcanal still as Task Force 16.
 So the two carriers were part of the same task force not two seperate task forces.
 I would assume they were organized much like they were at Midway.
 Task Force 16 was made up of the following at Midway.
-They were most likely organized the same way during the Doolittle raid and the subsequent journey to the South Pacific.
+They were most likely organized the same way during the Doolittle raid and the

-Task Group 16.5
+Task Force 16 Task Group 16.5

 USS Enterprise